-Norway, which is famous for the Northern Lights, has much more to offer than its beautiful landscapes.
-Tuition is free for all students, including international postgraduates, and it is home to a host of outdoor activities as well as mountains, glaciers and forests to keep even the most adventurous of students occupied.
+When studying in Norway, you should know that tuition is free for all students (even if you're studying Medicine in Norway or studying Norwegian in Norway), so you'll essentially be studying in Norway for free, including international postgraduates, and it is home to a host of outdoor activities as well as mountains, glaciers and forests to keep even the most adventurous of students occupied.

 Thousands of students fly over to become part of the educational system in this Scandinavian country every year, read on to find out why…

-The primary teaching language is Norwegian so learning the language before you move will help you to settle in.
+The primary teaching language is Norwegian so learning the language before you move will help you to settle in, although English may also be available in some schools, colleges or universities.

 Each individual institution will have its own specific admission or application requirements.
 Application deadlines can fall between December and March however individual universities may have specific dates that you need to take note of.